quickbrownfox/twitter-convowall/README.md

 # Twitter Convowall - Project tweets on the big screen for parties talks, conferences, and offices

 Convowall is an easy-to-customize, themeable, jQuery-based Twitter conversation wall that can be used to project tweets on a big screen.
-This is based on the Twitter walls we run at the (Shorty Awards)[http://shortyawards.com] each year, but generalized to allow for more flexible options and multiple themes.
+This is based on the Twitter walls we run at the [Shorty Awards](http://shortyawards.com), an awards competition and event that the New York Times has called "The Oscars for Twitter".
+It has been generalized to allow for more flexible options and multiple themes.

 # Setting up a wall

-In your HTML page, load jQuery and convowall.js.
-Add the wall to your page with a call to $.convowall like this:
+In yoru HTML page, load jQuery and convowall.js.
+Add the wall to your page with a call to $.convowall, like this:

     $(function() {
             $('body').convowall({